 Recently, somebody asked me this question- and I had a hard time picking only one, but I chose Small Time Operator: How to Start Your Own Business, Keep Your Books, Pay Your Taxes, and Stay Out of Troubleby Bernard B. Kamaroff, C.P.A., Taylor Trade Publishing, November 2016.

-As an entrepreneur, business is usually at least in the back of the mind, and most of us spend time thinking about plans for the new year.
-I’ve been thinking about how I can help meet the needs of the business owners I work with this year; what can I write about that would be helpful?
+As an entrepreneur, business is usually at least in the back of our minds, and since it’s early in a new year, I’ve been thinking about how I can encourage business owners.
+What can I write about that would be helpful?